Audio4Linux/JDSP4Linux/README.md

 **Designed for use with PipeWire.
 PulseAudio is only supported for backward compatibility.**

 PipeWire has a much lower latency compared to PulseAudio when injecting audio effects processors into the audio graph.
 I'm currently not planning to add more advanced support for Pulseaudio clients.
 Features such as selective app exclusion, changing the target audio device, and similar features will only be available to PipeWire clients.

-*Important: This application can be either compiled with PulseAudio or PipeWire support.
-Please make sure you choose the correct flavor for your Linux setup before installing!*

-*Note: PipeWire's compatibility mode for PulseAudio apps does not work with the PulseAudio flavor of this app.
-Use the version for PipeWire instead.*

 ### Which one am I using?